-DO YOU CHANGE YOUR HOUSE OR MAYBE A NEW JOB IS WAITING FOR YOU IN ANOTHER COUNTRY?
+ARE YOU MOVING HOME, OR MAYBE A NEW JOB IS WAITING FOR YOU IN ANOTHER COUNTRY?

 Don't let the move take away any of your excitement.
 To organize a move is not as difficult as you think.
-Prepare it in advance and everything will be on wheels.
-Even if you hire a specialized company, when organizing a move there are things you have to do.
+Prepare it in advance and everything will go smoothly.
+Even if you hire a specialized company, when organizing the move there are still things you have to do yourself.

-1. AS SOON AS YOU KNOW YOU'RE MOVING
+1. AS SOON AS YOU KNOW YOU ARE MOVING

-COMMUNICATE YOUR TRANSFER TO THE LANDLORD.
-As long as it's totally definitive, if you live for rent and leave the apartment, let the landlord know.
+TELL YOUR LANDLORD.
+When it has been finalised, if you are renting and going to leave the place, notify the landlord.
 If possible, confirm the exact day you will leave the house and write a letter stipulating the day you will be leaving.

-REVIEW THE RETURN DEPOSIT CLAUSE.
-If you are renting, make sure that you will meet all the requirements to request a refund of the deposit in case it has been delivered.
-If it is necessary to paint the house or perform some repair it is better that you do it as soon as possible.
+REVIEW THE DEPOSIT RETURN CLAUSE.
+If you are renting, make sure that you meet all of the requirements to request the return of your deposit.
+If it is necessary to paint the house or repair something it is better that you do it as soon as possible.

-REQUEST AT LEAST 3 MOVING COMPANY BUDGETS.
-It's not the first time I've seen the cheap go out expensive.
-Value the price but also the experience and see the reviews.
-Your application must include the exact addresses of origin and destination as well as the description of access to the houses (1st or 2nd floor, elevator ...)
+REQUEST AT LEAST 3 QUOTES FROM MOVING COMPANIES.
+Compare the different prices, what each company offers and look at how they differ from one another.
+Your request must include the exact addresses of the origin and destination as well as the description of how to access to the homes (1st or 2nd floor, elevator etc ...)

-See also the conditions and limits of the insurance they work with.
+Also check the conditions and limitations of the insurance company they work with.

-TAKE AN INVENTORY OF EVERYTHING YOU'RE MOVING.
-Moving companies usually request it even if they subsequently make a personal visit to make details and make sure of the work to be done.
+MAKE AN INVENTORY LIST OF EVERYTHING YOU ARE GOING TO MOVE.
+Moving companies usually request this, although they later make a personal visit to specify details and clarify what work needs to be done.

-VALUE THE RENT OF A GARAGE OR STORAGE ROOM.
-You may want to rent a storage room for a while if you think it's going to take a long time to unpack your belongings.
+VALUE THE RENTAL OF A GARAGE OR STORAGE ROOM.
+You may be interested in renting a storage room for a while if you think it will take a long time to unpack your belongings.

 2. SIX WEEKS BEFORE

-NOTIFICATION TO SERVICE COMPANIES.
-Notify service providers (light, water, gas and electricity, telephone company, banking and insurance services) of the change of address.
+NOTIFIY ALL OF YOUR SERVICE PROVIDORS.
+Notify your service provider companies (electricity, water, gas, telephone, banking and insurance services) with the change of your address.

-SELL, DONATE AND GIFT.
-It's the right time to get rid of everything you don't use anymore.
-He thinks the fewer possessions, the cheaper and more agile a move is.
+SELL, DONATE AND GIVE AWAY.
+It is the right time to get rid of everything that you no longer use.
+Think that the fewer possessions you have, the more economical and easy a move will be.

 There are multiple applications and websites for the sale of second-hand items:

-If you have friends to help you move in, offering them some of what you plan to sell can be a way to reward their support.
+If you have friends to help you with the move, offering them something you plan to sell can be a way to reward their support.

 3. THREE WEEKS BEFORE

-START EMBALMING (Optional).
-You can start packing uns needed items like other seasons' clothes and books yourself.
-If you hire a moving company, keep in mind that insurance won't cover the boxes you've packed.
+START PACKING (Optional).
+You can start packing unnecessary items yourself like clothes from other seasons and books.
+If you hire a moving company, keep in mind that the insurance will not cover the boxes that you have packed.

-Let professionals take care of fragile items or require special packaging if you've never packed before
+Let the professionals handle fragile items or items that require special packaging if you've never packed before

-If on the contrary you are a handyman and you already have experience, prepare as many boxes as you can to save yourself costs.
-You'll also quickly find and identify what's in each one when you have them undone.
+If on the other hand, you are a handyman and already have experience, prepare all the boxes you can to save costs.
+By doing so you will identify items quicker when you have to unbox them.

 VISIT TO CORREOS.
-Check with the post office for the possibility of forwarding your mail.
+Check with the post office about the possibility of forwarding your postal mail.

-NOTIFY US OF YOUR TRANSFER.
-Make a list of people who need to be aware that you're leaving.
+NOTIFY PEOPLE OF YOUR MOVE.
+Make a list of people who should be aware that you are leaving.

 4. TWO DAYS BEFORE

-DEFRET THE REFRIGERATOR OR FREEZER.
-Clean well and let it dry for at least 24 hours.
-This way you will be ready for your transfer on time.
-If you don't take it, it's also a good place to leave it clean and disconnected.
+DEFROST THE REFRIGERATOR OR FREEZER.
+Clean it well and let it dry for at least 24 hours so it will be ready for your transfer on time.
+If you don't take it with you, it is also better to leave it clean and disconnected.

-PREPARE A FOLDER OF IMPORTANT DOCUMENTS.
-For what may happen, it is better that certain documents take them with you.:
+PREPARE A FOLDER WITH IMPORTANT DOCUMENTS.
+For preventing any unforeseen circumstances, it is better to hold onto certain documents that you may need:

 ORGANIZE THE FIRST NIGHT.
-Leave organized a box with the items you will need the first night: necessary, towels, cups, dishes, glasses and cutlery and some cleaning product.
+Leave a box organized with the items that you will need for the first night: toiletry bag, towels, cups, plates, glasses, cutlery and some cleaning products.

-By now you'll be a little restless and the memory can play a bad trick, leaving your pajamas deep in a box.
+By now you will be a little restless and your memory can play tricks on you, leaving your pyjamas in the deepest part of a box.
 Prepare a checklist to help you with this task.

-TAKE PICTURES.
+TAKE PHOTOGRAPHS.
 Nothing ever happens until it happens.
-Take pictures of the furniture you're moving so that in the event of a damage during the move, you have a backup.
+Take photographs of the furniture that you are going to move so that in the event of any damage during the move, you have a backup plan.

-GET UP EARLY.
-It's no nonsense.
-It's important that you have a good breakfast and have a relaxed moment before it all starts.
+WAKE UP EARLY.
+It is important that you eat a good breakfast and have a relaxed moment before everything begins.
 Visualizing your new home and your new life can be an incentive.

-BUY FOOD AND DRINK.
-It will be a long day and you will appreciate some good snacks and plenty of water for everyone at lunchtime.
-You can also make a thermos with coffee or tea.
+BUY FOOD AND DRINKS.
+It will be a long day and you will appreciate some good sandwiches and plenty of water for everyone at lunch.
+You can also prepare a thermo flask with coffee or tea.

-CHARGED MOBILES AND CHARGERS BY HAND.
-Make sure your phone is fully charged that day and store the charger in your bag or backpack.
-You need to be located for the moving company at all times and even if you think you're not going to talk to anyone, I assure you that you will.
+MOBILE PHONE CHARGES.
+Make sure your mobile is fully charged that day and keep the charger in your bag or backpack.
+You need to be available at all times for the moving company to contact you and even if you think you are not going to talk to anyone, I assure you that you will.

 Sign up to our Newsletter!